tlourey/tlourey.github.io/pages/misc-references.md

 **<https://msportals.io/>** - **The best and most up to date website of all of Microsoft's Portals.** Source: <https://github.com/adamfowlerit/msportals.io>\
 <https://cmd.ms/> - I don't use this much but can be useful\
 <https://pnp.github.io/> - Microsoft 365 & Power Platform Community - used to be called Patterns and Practices.
-Make some good tools like PnP Tools for SharePoint/O365 plus a tonne of samples.
+Make some good tools like PnP Tools for SharePoint/O365 plus a tonne of samples.\
+<https://adoption.microsoft.com/en-us/> - we should all use this website more often

 ## Azure